• Skip to primary navigation

 Instructions

-• Add 2 ½ cups gluten free flour blend (OR 2 cups AP flour if not GF), 2 Tbsp. sugar, 4 tsp. baking powder, and a pinch of salt in a mixing bowl.
+• Add 2 ½ cups gluten free flour blend (OR 2 cups AP flour if not gluten free), 2 Tbsp. sugar, 4 tsp. baking powder, and a pinch of salt in a mixing bowl.
 Stir until completely combined.

 • Slowly add the wet ingredients to the dry ingredients, stirring to combine.
 Continue until all the wet ingredients are added to the dry ones.
 Stir just until combined, careful not to over-mix.
 Batter will be lumpy.